Harmonic analysis of tide gauge data in the north-eastern Bay of Bengal: Amplitudes and residuals for 366 day intervals

 4.3 Residuals

 Figure 4 shows \(\zeta_{res}\) at the Chittagong (124a) station for the year 2008.
 All other stations and years can be accessed via the list above.
 As noted in Section 3 , we choose to show two different residuals throughout this blog post, one calculated with IOS Tidal Package and T_Tide.
 This is to highlight any possible differences arising from (1) the exclusion of non-significant constituents (as done by T_Tide in its default configuration), and (2) the different application of nodal correction numbers for predictions, as described in the companion blog post.
 The black line in Figure 4 shows residual heights at Chittagong for 2008, calculated with the IOS Tidal Package.
-The dashed red line shows T_Tide predictions omitting non-significant constituents.
-The dashed green line shows filtered daily values obtained directly from UHSLC.
+The dashed red line shows T_Tide residuals omitting non-significant constituents.
+The dashed green line shows filtered daily sea level values obtained directly from UHSLC.

 Apart from transient fluctuations on various temporal scales, the residual obviously oscillates with frequencies in the semidiurnal band.
 The variance of the residual is 0.023 \(m^2\).
-Table 12 lists the multi-year mean of the residual variance for all stations.
+Table 1 lists the multi-year mean of the residual variance for all stations.

 Station | residual variance (\(m^2\)) |